mke680/AOC2020/README.md

 Advent of Code solutions for 2020 up to Day 16.

-Majority of Solutions are written in both PowerShell and C#.
+Solutions are written in PowerShell and C# *Up to Day 7*.